linode/docs/docs/platform/longview/longview.md

 ### Longview Apps

-Once your system is set up as a Longview client, you can install Linode's *Longview Apps*.
+Once your system is set up as a Longview client, you will also have access to Linode's *Longview Apps*.
 These extend Longview's statistics reporting to specific services running on your Linode, currently [Apache](/docs/longview/longview-for-apache), [nginx](/docs/longview/longview-for-nginx), and [MySQL/MariaDB](/docs/longview/longview-for-mysql).

 ### Updating Longview